Criminal Defense, DUI Lawyer, Family Law & Divorce Lawyer in Crestview & Fort Walton Beach

 Criminal charges, even minor ones, can have a devastating impact on your life.
 Florida has some of the harshest punishments for convictions in the country.
 In fact, the State’s Attorney’s office is now seeking jail time for those who have no prior criminal records.
 Beyond the threat of incarceration, you may be subject to substantial fines, probation, license suspension, and more.

-As a former Assistant State Attorney, I understand how to assess the strengths and weaknesses of a case through the eyes of both a prosecutor and a defense lawyer.
-Pleading a case out is never my first choice — in fact, I’ll consider every other possibility before even thinking about a plea agreement.
+Having previously worked as an Assistant State Attorney, I have a complete understanding on what it takes to assess both the strengths and the weaknesses of your case through the lens of both a defense lawyer and a prosecutor.
+Pleading cases out is absolutely not my first choice — to be clear, I will always consider all other possibilities before even entertaining the thought of any plea agreements.

 The Law Office of T. Martin Knopes provides solid criminal defense for individuals charged with a wide range of felony and misdemeanor crimes including but not limited to DUI, domestic violence, shoplifting, robbery, murder, assault and any violations of probation or community control.
 With your freedom and reputation on the line, don’t take a chance with your future.
 Call today (850) 683-0700 for a consultation.

 Okaloosa County Courthouse Information

 Crestview is the county seat or government center in Okaloosa County.
 The Crestview County Courthouse is being torn down at this time.
 The courthouse is going to be rebuilt in the old location.
 In the interim, if you have been arrested in Crestview, Fort Walton Beach, or anywhere in Okaloosa County, your case will be handled in the First Judicial Circuit at the Fort Walton Beach Annex Courthouse.